A Closer Look at Novel Class Discovery from the Labeled Set: Assumption and Proposed Benchmarks

 \section{Assumption and Proposed Benchmarks}

-In this section, we address the first question: \emph{given a specific unlabeled set, what kind of labeled set can best support novel class discovery?} We first state our assumption: {higher semantic similarity labeled sets can provide greater help compared to less similar labeled sets} when the number of categories and images in labeled sets are fixed.
-Then, we present a new benchmark that allows us to vary the semantic similarity between labeled and unlabeled set.
-Lastly, we conduct experiments on our benchmark to verify our assumption.
+In this section, we address the first question: \emph{given a specific unlabeled set, what kind of labeled set can best support novel class discovery?} We first assume that {higher semantic similarity labeled sets can provide greater help compared to less similar labeled sets} when the number of categories and images in the labeled sets are fixed.
+However, existing benchmarks were created based on the number of categories(e.g., \cite{fini2021unified}) and images(e.g.,\cite{chi2021meta}) without considering semantic similarity between the two sets.
+Thus, we propose a new benchmark based on the ENTITY-30 task\cite{santurkar2020breeds} including three different semantic similarity levels (high, medium and low) by leveraging the underlying hierarchy, which contains 240 ImageNet classes in total, with 30 superclasses and 8 subclasses for each superclasses.
+For our benchmark, we use these classes to create NCD tasks with 90 labeled and 30 unlabeled classes each.
+Lastly, our hypothesis is verified on our benchmark (\autoref{tab:imagenet_benchmark}) and CIFAR100 (\autoref{tab:cifar100_benchmark}).
+The results demonstrate that the most similar labeled set achieves the highest performance, followed by the medium and the least similar set.
+Further details are provided in the Appendix \ref*{sec:detail-of-benchmark}.